-Applications are now being accepted for reporters interested in becoming a Report for America corps member in 2019.
+Applications are now closed for reporters interested in becoming a Report for America corps member in 2019.
+They will reopen in November 2019 for 2020 corps selections.

 Join the Movement